 No. The RBA curriculum is determined by State Guidelines and no foreign language is required by those guidelines.

-Do I have to take regular, graded courses to meet RBA General Education (GEC) and upper division requirements?
+Do I have to take regular, graded courses to meet RBA General Education (GEF) and upper division requirements?

-No. You may meet the GEC and upper division requirements by passing appropriate CLEP, Dantes, or AP exams with specified scores; earning college-equivalent credit, or earning credit by exam from WVU Departments.
+No. You may meet the GEF and upper division requirements by passing appropriate CLEP, Dantes, or AP exams with specified scores; earning college-equivalent credit, or earning credit by exam from WVU Departments.

 Do I have to take the 24 hours of residency credit at WVU?